Get started with Excel reports

-Moreover, Excel reports are built on top of the existing PPM in-app reporting solution, like the JSP Reports or the PL/SQL reports.
-As a result, like any other PPM report, they are run or scheduled from the Create Report menu of PPM, and are defined in a Report Type configured from PPM Workbench.
+Moreover, Excel reports are built on top of the existing PPM in-app reporting solution, like JSP Reports or PL/SQL reports.
+Like any other PPM report, they are run or scheduled from the Create Report menu of PPM, and are defined in a Report Type configured from the PPM Workbench.

-The major difference with a standard PPM report is that the output of an Excel report is always an Excel file in XLSX format, whereas the output of a JSP report is usually an HTML file.
+The major difference between a standard PPM report and an Excel report is that the output of an Excel report is always an Excel file in XLSX format, whereas the output of a JSP report is usually an HTML file.

-Micro Focus PPM is using the JETT library to fill the Excel reports templates (http://jett.sourceforge.net/).
+- The JETT library (http://jett.sourceforge.net/) to fill the Excel reports templates.
 All features supported by JETT are available in Excel reports.
-Even though you can find the most important features of this library in this document, we recommend you to go through the official documentation of JETT in order to learn about all the features available.
-As of PPM 9.40, JETT version 0.80 is used.
+Even though the most important features of the JETT library are introduced in this document, we recommend that you go through the JETT documentation to learn about all the available features.

-The Apache POI library is also used to insert records in the reports in Large Data mode (http://poi.apache.org/).
-As of PPM 9.40, Apache POI version 3.10 is used.
+- The Apache POI library (http://poi.apache.org/) to insert records in the reports in Large Data Mode.
+For details, see .